 City of Rifle hopeful consulting firm obtains new funding for street improvements, pedestrian safety

-Rifle City Council is hoping to use the recently-passed $1.8 billion infrastructure package as well as additional grant sources to pursue a wish list of major projects.
+Rifle City Council is hoping to use the recently passed $1.8 billion infrastructure package as well as additional grant sources to pursue a wish list of major projects.

 City leaders met with a grant application writer on Wednesday to see what projects they’d like to prioritize.
 An official with Sustainable Strategies DC, a consulting firm contracted with the city at $5,500 per month to go after substantial grants, is set to write six grant applications geared toward priority projects.

-Sustainable Strategies Principal Ashley Badesch told city council obtaining these grants requires bidding through a competitive application process.
+Sustainable Strategies Principal Ashley Badesch told City Council obtaining these grants requires bidding through a competitive application process.

-“The strategy is to figure out what projects are far enough along that they’re basically shovel-ready,” Sustainable Solutions Principal Ashley Badesch said.
-“We can look at construction grants at the federal level and figure out if we can leverage state funding as well.
+“The strategy is to figure out what projects are far enough along that they’re basically shovel-ready,” Badesch said.
+“We can look at construction grants at the federal level and figure out if we can leverage state funding as well.”

 The first project council members addressed was making improvements to U.S. Highway 6 and Whiteriver Avenue, one of the busiest intersections in town.
 According to numbers provided by the city, there have been 39 traffic accidents alone in this particular area alone since 2019.

-In addition to receiving heavy motor traffic on a daily basis, people walking in the area tend to cross the accident-prone intersection, Rifle City Manager Tommy Klein said on Thursday.
+In addition to receiving heavy motor traffic on a daily basis, people walking in the area tend to cross the accident-prone intersection, Rifle City Manager Tommy Klein said Thursday.

 “It’s very difficult to cross that intersection,” he said.
 “It’s not meant for pedestrian crossing.”